GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/README.md

 1.  **Container Build Process**: The demo begins when a container is built in Cloud Build.
 Upon completion, a notification is sent to a Pub/Sub message queue.

-2.  **Release Logic**: A Cloud Function subscribes to this message queue, assessing whether a release should be created.
+2.  **Release Logic**: A Cloud Run Function subscribes to this message queue, assessing whether a release should be created.
 If a release is warranted, a message is sent to a "Command Queue" (another Pub/Sub topic).